sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 By adopting these strategies, you can enhance the system's scalability and resilience, protecting against potential attacks while maintaining operational stability.

----

-In summary, your guideline touches on an important aspect of API and system management under severe conditions.
-Enhancing it with specific examples and guidelines will provide more actionable advice for implementing effective resource management strategies.

 Additional Tags: Security
 <br><br>